Janet Smith Emerging Activist-Scholar Research Award (sponsored by The Vorhees Family)

 2. The applicant OR their nominator must hold a UAA membership.

-The nominated individual must submit the Emerging Activist-Scholar Nominee Application Form and upload the following documents as PDF files:
+The applicant must submit the Emerging Activist Scholar Application Form and upload the following documents as PDF files:

 1. Personal Statement: A personal statement by the applicant describing the applicant’s purpose in engaging in activist scholarship.
 The statement should be no more than 1,000 words (2 pages maximum).

-2. Curriculum Vitae or Resume: A recent curriculum vitae or resume from the applicant.
+2. Curriculum Vitae or Resume: The applicant’s most recent curriculum vitae or resume.

 3. Description of Activist Research Activities: